-Because property appreciation in this sector is based largely on prior profit and not comparisons to surrounding properties, these professionals must be well-informed regarding the relevant market and influences affecting past and current income.
+Because property appreciation in this sector is based largely on prior profit and not comparisons to surrounding properties, commercial real estate agents must be well-informed regarding the relevant market and influences affecting past, present, and future value.

 Major Differences: Commercial properties tend to experience lower tenant turnover and longer lease/ownership periods compared to residential sites.
 Combined with the limited population actively looking to acquire commercial space, these factors lead to less frequent demand for real estate professionals involved in listing and obtaining property and greater stability for those involved in property management and upkeep.

 Factors for Success: Working in residential real estate places you in close contact with others’ personal lives.
-It is important to understand and be respectful of the emotional investment your potential and/or current tenants have in their homes.
+It is important to understand and be respectful of the emotional investment your potential and/or current buyers and tenants have in their homes.
 A career in this area requires strong customer service skills and the flexibility to plan around clients’ schedules.

 Because of the more personal nature of residential real estate, it is best to engage with clients in a way that suits their needs and interests.
 Whether you are a property manager giving your cell phone number to a millennial renter so that they may text you to discuss potential issues rather than make a phone call or a realtor placing a county newspaper ad to recruit local interest, matching your means of communication to the population you serve will work to ensure a smooth working relationship.

 Average Residential Real Estate Agent Salary: Once again, the folks over at RealEstateExpress.com looked into compensation of agents who specialize in residential real estate and found an average salary of $68,640.
 Note that location and experience affect earning potential for residential real estate agents.
 An established agent in an affluent area can earn far more than the national average.